kris-rk/music-store-workshop/README.md

 over the [Chinook](https://github.com/lerocha/chinook-database) sample database, with a security-hardened middleware stack and a full [LangSmith](https://smith.langchain.com) evaluation harness that proves the hardening matters.
+---

+## Why OSS & Langsmith?
+The Langchain ecosystem is a great use for this use case because the problem requires a system handling multiple LLM calls at multiple different levels: In order to handle complex requests, delegate tasks, and leverage tools to return a clear response to the user, Deep Agents provide an new level of versatility to give the developer extended flexibility in how they want to structure their agent.
+Langgraph provides the execution model for this, allowing state and memory to be saved for more advanced workflows(e.g. Human Escalation).
+The best part is that all of this software is Open-Source, and is accessible to developers from all types of engineering backgrounds.
+Langsmith completes and expands the Agent Development process by allowing the developer to monitor and evaluate their agentic system, which allows for a one-of-a-kind experience in refining an agent.

+Together, these capabilities allow a growing local business to move beyond a basic chatbot and build a customer support experience that can intelligently handle complex requests while maintaining visibility, control, and a path to human support, while saving employee time and operational overhead.

 This README is written to be read in under 5 minutes: what the pieces are, what `agent.py` actually does method-by-method, and what the evaluators measure.